jkbonfield/htslib/BGZF2.md

 meta-data columns.
 Eg number of QC failures, or number of secondary alignments. ]

+[ FIXME: do we want meta-data here too?
+Is it just a copy of the per-frame meta-data, or a user-controlled subset of it?
+It can be useful to aggregate it together in one place perhaps, permitting additional querying and index abilities.

 Global and per-ref meta-data is key\0value\0 pairs.
 It replaces the magic bin numbers used in BAI and CSI.
-We can view it aggregated together for the entire file, or on a per-reference basis.
+We can view it aggregated together for the entire file, or on a per-reference basis. ]

-TODO: add a controlled dictionary here.
-Eg nrec_mapped, nrec_unmapped, nbase_mapped, nbase_unmapped, etc.

 Tips on usage: